-The AttackWall acoustic environment is freestanding, portable and completely modular.
-AttackWall StudioTraps can be purchased in a kit or independently, allowing you to “start small” and expand as the budget permits.
-It is so quick and easy to set up that you can take your AttackWall and monitors with you from job to job and know you will have the same mixing environment and acoustics no matter where you set up.
-The result is crystal clear imaging, clarity and an acoustic experience that can only be described as good as "on the sound stage".
+The AttackWall acoustic environment is freestanding, portable and completely modular, allowing you to “start small” and expand as the budget permits.
+Since it's freestanding, so you won't need to screw, nail or glue anything to your walls, making it great for renters or temporary spaces.
+It is so quick and easy to set up that you can take your AttackWall and monitors with you from job to job and know you will have the same mixing environment no matter where you set up.
+The result is crystal clear imaging, clarity and an experience that can only be described as good as "on the sound stage".
 Plus you know you're mixes will translate, so you're saving time and money in both the mixing and mastering of your projects!

 Placement and tuning is simple and intuitive with just a little bit of guidance from our technicians.
 RSPE Audio has 2 AttackWall systems, please contact one of our sales engineers to arrange for a demonstration, either in our showroom or if you're local to LA, in your own studio!

 The AttackWall's absorptive sides control broad-band early reflections, creating a reflection free zone (RFZ) right at the mix position, regardless of the room size.

 The AttackWall absorbs image-smearing early reflections, but lets others escape to provide time-delayed backfill.
 The ambience is provided by the diffusive sides of the StudioTraps, which scatter sound at 500 Hz and higher.

 Vertical Mode Control

 Studio monitors are nested between MonitorStand Tops and Bases, which upset the vertical symmetry in the room.
 The phase cancel effect is no longer present, and the engineer works in a linear environment... in any room.

 The AttackWall loads bass just like the built-in mains found in a downtown studio.
 StudioTraps fit tight to the sides of the speaker to create a corner-loading short horn.
 This increases the efficiency of the speaker and projects the bass.